Samba

 Preparation

-1. Confirm the device environment
+1. Confirm the device environment.

-2. Check network connectivity
+2. Check network connectivity.

-Install the Samba Service
+Install Samba Service

-1. Update the package list
+1. Update the package list:

 sudo apt-get update

-2. Install Samba and client tools
+2. Install Samba and client tools:

 sudo apt-get install samba